anu-rock/hackeam18-codesocial/README.md

 ## Motivation

 The project was developed as a part of unique research-oriented hackathon organized bt [TEAMC18](http://teamc18.com/#) conference team.
-The hackathon was divided in phases starting from trekking to a particular place of interest, heathcare/hospitals in our case.
-Submitting a report based on trk formulating the problems in the healthcare industry and possible solution.
-This code is teh part of teh solution whivh was developed in 24 hours in teh hackathon held on 10-11 Feb 2018 at NSIT-NewDelhi.
+The hackathon was divided in phases starting from trekking to a particular place of interest, heathcare/hospitals in our case, submitting a report based on trek analysis, the problems in the healthcare industry and possible solution.
+This code is teh part of the solution which was developed in 24 hours in the hackathon held on 10-11 Feb 2018 at NSIT-NewDelhi.

 ## Contributors